 In Mt.
 Washington Valley, NH, we take the holidays very seriously!
-From cookie & chocolate tours to sleigh rides and train rides, from craft fairs to tree lightings, Santa makes his way throughout the Valley, bringing the Spirit of the Holidays to all!
+From cookie & chocolate tours to sleigh rides and train rides, from craft fairs, specialty shopping events to caroling and tree lightings, Santa makes his way throughout the Valley, bringing the Spirit of the Holidays to all!

 Make plans to join us as we kick off our holiday season right after Thanksgiving.

 Please note: The dates in pink are confirmed - the others not as yet.
 Please check back!

 HOLIDAY EVENTS AND SHOPPING.
 SCROLL TO BOTTOM FOR HOLIDAY DINING.